Liam-Wirth/cellular-automata/README.md

 Built using Emilk's [eframe](https://github.com/emilk/egui/tree/master/crates/eframe), templite repo.
 Eframe is a framework for writing apps using [egui](https://github.com/emilk/egui/).

+## Credits/Thanks:
+Huge shoutout and thanks to [Todd Smith](https://github.com/toddATavail) In my research on trying to learn how to do all this, I stumbled across articles that he was also writing articles on simulating Elementary CAS, [First one Here](https://xebia.com/blog/cellular-automata-using-rust-part-i/) what was so interesting to me was the fact that he was also using Rust, and had yet to write the Third article in the mini-series, meaning he was actively writing them as I was working on the project.
+On a whim I reached out to him on linkedin, and he was kind enough to take time out of his day to look at my crappy rust code, and provide advice!
+I couldn't thank the man enough for doing that, as it meant alot to me to be able to have someone look at my code.
+If you have the time please make sure to check out his articles that I linked above and give em a read!

 ### References and Sources Used:
 Rest in peace [John Walker](https://en.wikipedia.org/wiki/John_Walker_(programmer)) his project "CellLab" has proved immensely helpful in my research, He passed on February 2, 2024.
 Less than a week before I started working on this project